iambrainstorming/opinionated_observer/src/health/meat_politics.md

 ## How a vegan diet could affect your intelligence
 <https://www.bbc.com/future/article/20200127-how-a-vegan-diet-could-affect-your-intelligence>

-There are several important brain nutrients that simply do not exist in plants or fungi
+> There are several important brain nutrients that simply do not exist in plants or fungi

+Creatine, carnosine, taurine, EPA and DHA omega-3 (the third kind can be found in plants), haem iron and vitamins B12 and D3 generally only occur naturally in foods derived from animal products, though they can be synthesised in the lab or extracted from non-animal sources such as algae, bacteria or lichen, and added to supplements.

 Surprisingly, the children who were given the soup containing meat each day seemed to have a significant edge.
 By the end of the study, they outperformed all the other children on a test for non-verbal reasoning.
 Along with the children who received soup with added oil, they also did the best on a test of arithmetic ability.
 Of course, more research is needed to verify if this effect is real, and if it would also apply to adults in developed countries, too.
 But it does raise intriguing questions about whether veganism could be holding some people back.